jallox/PlayerLocations/README.md

 ## Features

 - Display player join events in the server console, including player name and their country based on IP address.
+-  Command for administrators to have knowledge of their server's traffic by players.

 ## Commands

 - **/playerlocations** Shows information about plugin and restarts the plugin
-- **/location <username>** Shows the location of a user
+- **/country [username]** Shows the location of a user

 ## Permissions

 - **playerlocations.command.playerlocations**
-- **playerlocations.command.location**
+- **playerlocations.command.country**

-## Events

-- `PlayerJoinEvent`: Displays player join events in the server console, including player name and their country based on IP address.

 ## Troubleshooting